OmkarPatil-10/expense-tracker/README.md

 2. Add expenses with details like name, category, and amount.
 3. View the summary to check your total expenses and remaining budget.

-# Contribution
-Contributions are welcome!
-Please create a pull request or open an issue to discuss your ideas for improvements or new features.